krbz999/requestor/README.md

 * `Requestor.itemRoll`: a request for an actor to use one of their items, requires requires array of ids (strings) and the item's name (string).
 * `Requestor.itemGrant`: a request for an actor to claim an item or array of items, requires array of ids (strings) and item data or array of item data.
 * `Requestor.diceRoll`: a request for a player to roll a set of dice, requires array of ids (strings), an expression (string), and flavor (string).
 Supports scaling values.
+* `Requestor.measureTemplate`: a request for a player to place a template, requires an array of ids (strings) and template data (object, defaults to 20-foot circle).
+Don't pass a user to the template data.
 * `Requestor.grantMuffin`: a request for an actor to be granted a muffin which restores 1d10 hit points when consumed, requires array of ids (strings).

 Passing an array of user ids as `whisper` in the object of the `request` will whisper the request to those clients only.
 If none are passed (or by passing an empty array), the request appears for all.